 Modernizing the Classic

 After the Soviet Union collapsed, CZ could sell directly to the rest of the world.
 Of course, they were behind the curve because, by the 1990s, those previously-mentioned companies already had a market by selling essentially the same pistol.

 The CZ P01

-Prior to the 2000s, CZ already had a fairly standard lineup of various sized pistols including duty-size, compact, and subcompact.
+Prior to the 2000s, CZ already had a standard lineup of various sized pistols including duty-size, compact, and subcompact.
 The P01 represented the first big leap in design thinking.

-In 2001, CZ utilized its new manufacturing capabilities to produce a lighter and more modern design.
+In 2001, CZ utilized its new manufacturing capabilities to produce a lighter and more modern duty pistol.
 The CZ P01 used a new aluminum alloy for the frame, incorporated a 1913 rail on the dust cover, and had much tighter manufacturing tolerances.
 In 2003, it passed all of the stringent Czech National Police requirements and also earned a NATO stock designation.

 If you’re interested, the requirements for the pistol to pass included:

 - 3000 De-cockings